• Skip to main content

 Showing is a mug that contains lavender milk tea.
 There are cookies, more lavender flower and a white spoon on the side.

-I have to say that I'm pretty excited to share that extra simple lavender tea recipe.
-One of the easiest recipes on the blog to make, almost feels too easy to count as a recipe!
-But such a great recipe to remind you, I hope so, to take a step back and make some time for a little bit of self care.
+I have to say that I'm pretty excited to share that extra simple lavender milk tea recipe.
+It is one of the easiest recipes on the blog to make, almost feels too easy to count as a recipe!

-Because this aromatic milk tea calls for a pause in your day: its floral, creamy, warm and delicate flavor has a direct soothing effect that calms and simply makes you feel good.
+I also love how aromatic milk tea calls for a pause in your day: it is floral, creamy, warm and filled with a delicate flavor thats has a direct soothing effect that calms and simply makes you feel good.
 It's great just before bedtime (especially with lemon cookies or date scones), to help you wind down from the day and relax your mind.

 This basic milk tea recipe is delicious just like that, with a little splash of sweetener.
 But, you can also play around and add other tea leaves, use different kinds of milk or sweetener and even make it cold for the hot summer days.